Pruthviraj89/asset-management/README.md

-# AssetFlow - Asset Management System
+# AssetFlow - Asset Management System for Employee Onboarding

-AssetFlow is a full-stack web application for managing organizational assets, featuring secure user authentication and a modern UI with a background video.
-The backend is built with Spring Boot, using `BCryptPasswordEncoder` for password hashing and MySQL for persistence.
-The frontend is developed with React, styled with Bootstrap, and includes a dynamic login page with a video background.
+A web-based application to manage the allocation, tracking, and return of IT assets (laptops, headsets, mice, etc.) assigned to newly onboarded employees.
+It ensures efficient asset management, real-time tracking, and role-based access for Admin and Employees.

 ## Screenshots